-This is the first of two posts about the Academy’s current exhibit “Evolving Traditions: Southwest Native Pottery and Silver” located in the Upper Gallery, on Level 3.
+This is the first installment on the Academy’s exhibit “Evolving Traditions: Southwest Native Pottery and Silver,” located in the Upper Gallery on Level 3.
 The second post can be found here.

 For most of us, the words “southwestern Indian jewelry” usually conjure up images of sterling silver and turquoise.
 But it’s not that simple.
 While it’s true that the two materials have dominated the work of Navajo and Pueblo jewelry makers for more than 100 years, it’s actually a relatively recent innovation among southwestern native crafts, beginning around 1870.
 What’s more, the craft and style is different between the native peoples in the area.